 In May of 1980, Charles Alex applied for (and subsequently received) permission to convert 267 Commonwealth from a lodging house into ten apartments.

 On June 1, 1983.
 Barrett Enterprises, Inc., purchased 267 Commonwealth from Charles Alex.
 He continued to own 269 Commonwealth.

 Barrett Enterprises was owned by Diana Barrett, a real estate consultant and developer, and her husband, Robert J. (Bob) Vila, a contractor and restoration specialist who, from 1979 until 1989, was host of the Public Television series “This Old House” about the renovation of vintage homes.

 Barrett Enterprises remodeled 267 Commonwealth and rented apartments on a weekly and monthly basis to short-term residents.

 On December 13, 1995, 267 Commonwealth was acquired from Barrett Enterprises by the Hamm Holdings Corp. of Wilmington, Deleware.

 The property subsequently changed hands.
-It remained an apartment house in 2017.
+It was assessed as an apartment house in 2022.